zhenyaluchaninov/PS_project/web/Important Docs PS_project/Frontend_Migration_Plan.md

 ---

-### Step 10 – Interactive primitives: Dialog, Dropdown, Tooltip, Toasts, ImageZoom
+### [done] Step 10 – Interactive primitives: Dialog, Dropdown, Tooltip, Toasts, ImageZoom

 **What we do**